 - Configure or select a reviewing round

-To get started with the Reviewing fast start, navigate to Reviewing > Manage reviewing > Reviewing fast start.
+To get started with the reviewing fast start, open the Manage workspace and navigate to Reviewing > Manage > Reviewing fast start.

 The first step of the Reviewing fast start is to select which reviewing mode you'd like to use.
 The options available to you are: Qualifying, Top pick, Scoring, Voting, and Gallery.
 To learn more about these reviewing modes and how they work, see our guide: Understanding reviewing modes.